lh120916734/test/readme.txt

-line 1:	Git is a distrubuted version control system line 2: Git is free software.
+line 1:	Git is a distrubuted version control system line 2: Git is free software distrubuted under the GPL.